My Tokyo Guide

 Kiyosumi Gardens offers manicured lawns and lush foliage in any season, plus a photogenic pond with resident ducks, carp, and turtles.
 At the water's edge you'll find stepping stones formed from beautiful slabs of rock.
 Winding paths present engaging scenes every step of the way.
 Trees, flowers, and wooden pavilions make beautiful backdrops for photos to share with family and friends.
 At the far end of the park is a monument to Japan's most famous haiku poem, which is about a frog plopping into an old pond.
 To get a sense of the tranquility that inspired the poet Matsuo Basho, aim to visit Kiyosumi Gardens in the morning.

 Keep walking beside the Sumidagawa River, cross at Komagata Bridge, then walk towards Azumabashi Bridge and you'll soon find Cafe Mersault.
-In addition to excellent handmade cakes and coffee, the cafe has a terrace seating six to eight people that offers a great view of Tokyo Skytree and the golden flame atop the Asahi Beer Hall.
+In addition to excellent handmade cakes and coffee, the cafe has a waterfront terrace seating six to eight people that offers a great view of Tokyo Skytree and the golden flame atop the Asahi Beer Hall.

-An 8-minute ride on the Ginza Line, the oldest subway in Japan, will take you to Nihonbashi, the place that is literally in the center of Tokyo.
+A 15-minute ride on the Ginza Line, the oldest subway in Japan, will take you to Nihonbashi, the place that is literally in the center of Tokyo.
 At one end of Nihonbashi Bridge you will find information about the zero-kilometer marker.
 This bridge is the point from which, for centuries, the distance to every other location in Japan has been measured.